MIxS-MInAS/extension-ancient/docs/geological_epoch.md

   Expected_value:
     tag: Expected_value
     value: ontology term; text
-description: The geological epoch approximating to the period within which the specimen or sample existed.
+description: 'The geological epoch approximating to the period within which the specimen or sample existed.
 Where possible use terms from ontologies.
+NOTE: This term is for geological timescales.
+For more precise or anthropogenic defined periods, use `Cultural Era`.'
 title: geological epoch
 examples:
 - value: Pleistocene